blahberi/rubiks_cube/README.md

 ```python
 print(cube) # you can also get the string of a cube
 ```
-Getting the string of a cube will return this... each square of colors is a side which goes in the order
+Getting the string of a cube will return this:

+**each square of colors is a side on the cube which goes in the order:**
 1. Top
 2. Left
 3. Front